absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 The default validator is the well-known [@hapi/joi](https://hapi.dev/family/joi/) validation package.
 You can use all the available methods and schema types.

-Here we validate that the body contains (and contains only) a label that is a string with minimum length of 3 characters.
+Here we validate that the body contains (and contains only) a label that is a string with a minimum length of 3 characters.

 Now, create a todo, then go to the index endpoint.
 Your todo should be there.